Human Resource Services

 Selection

-Step 6: Prepare for Applicant Evaluation
+Step 5: Prepare for Candidate Evaluation

 During the recruitment window: